-Trudeau Hints U.S.-Canada Land Borders Will Remain Closed; Urges Snowbirds Not to Fly South This Winter
+Trudeau Urges Snowbirds Not to Fly South This Winter

-Prime Minister Justin Trudeau told a Winnipeg radio station today that the border between the U.S. and Canada will remain closed beyond the Oct.
-21 deadline and that snowbirds should think twice about making their annual winter pilgrimage to warmer climes.
+Prime Minister Justin Trudeau recently told a Winnipeg radio station that the border between the U.S. and Canada will remain closed beyond the Oct.
+21 deadline (and in fact, the deadline has since been extended to at least Nov.
+21) and that snowbirds should think twice about making their annual winter pilgrimage to warmer climes.

 Appearing on the Mackling, Megarry & McNabb Global News Radio show, Trudeau warned that until the U.S. gets its COVID-19 situation under control, he would advise everyone – including snowbirds – not to visit this year.